 The Children's Stories

-These accounts were given by the children before they came to live at the Home.
-The pictures were taken at a later date.
+These accounts were given by the children of their lives before they came to be in our care.

 After the death of both parents of Winifred Kathambi was left under the care of her uncle.
 Her uncle's wife was very harsh and did not like Winifred to stay in their house.
 She expressed her hatred on a daily basis by beating Winifred and sometimes denying her food.
 Then Winifred decided to run away because of the mistreatment.
 She came to town and was given employment as a house-maid until she was expelled because of breaking a thermos.
 She then stayed in the town and lived by collecting and eating the left-over food which she found in dustbins mostly at night.